What is GST? A Simple Guide for Beginners

 In New Zealand, the standard GST rate is 15%.
 Most goods and services fall under this rate, but there are some exceptions:

-• Exports: Goods and services sold overseas are generally zero-rated, meaning they don’t incur GST.
+- Exports: Goods and services sold overseas are generally zero-rated, meaning they don't incur GST.
+This helps keep New Zealand exports competitive in international markets.

-• Financial Services: Most financial services are exempt from GST.
+- Financial Services: Most financial services are exempt from GST.
+This includes services like loans, interest, bank fees, and insurance premiums.

-It’s helpful to be aware of these categories, especially for businesses handling exports or financial products.
+It's helpful to be aware of these categories, especially for businesses handling exports or financial products, as the GST treatment affects pricing and reporting requirements.

 How Does GST Impact Everyday Life?